Explanation of the Point System

 Residency of Other Graduate/Professional Degree (20 points maximum)

-- Documentation of the successful completion of the program* with dates of attendance and location must be provided along with a description of the scope of the program.
+- Documentation of the successful completion of the program* with dates of attendance and location must be uploaded along with a description of the scope of the program.

 - Copies of any research reports, case reports, thesis, etc., completed within the program may be requested by the Subcommittee Chair.